Image Demoireing in RAW and sRGB Domains: Experiments

-RGISP is designed to integrate color information from the coarsely demoiréd sRGB features during the ISP stage, facilitating the color recovery process.
+\textbf{3) Ablation study on RGISP.} RGISP is designed to integrate color information from the coarsely demoiréd sRGB features during the ISP stage, facilitating the color recovery process.
 The process of the RGISP can be recognized as a cross-attention mechanism.
 To assess the efficacy of the RGISP design, we compare the following structures in Table~\ref{table:rgisp}.
 For $R_1$, we concatenate the pre-demoiréd RAW features with the sRGB features and subsequently apply a self-attention mechanism.
 In $R_2$, the pre-demoiréd RAW features undergo a self-attention mechanism and are then concatenated with the pre-demoiréd sRGB features.
-Table~\ref{table:rgisp} shows that our proposed RGISP surpasses the performance of self-attention mechanisms ($R_1$, $R_2$), as well as other raw-to-rgb conversion methods RRM~\cite{song2023real} ($R_3$), based on numerical metrics.
-Fig.~\ref{fig:ablation_rgisp} depicts a webpage with globally distributed moiré patterns. $R_1$-$R_4$ are all capable of effectively removing the moiré patterns, but $R_4$ exhibits the best performance in correcting color deviation.
-With the introduction of sRGB pre-demoiréd features, RGISP is able to restore the original colors of the image effectively.
+Table~\ref{table:rgisp} shows that our proposed RGISP surpasses the self-attention mechanisms ($R_1$, $R_2$), as well as other RAW-to-sRGB conversion methods RRM~\cite{song2023real} ($R_3$).

+In addition, Fig.~\ref{fig:ablation_rgisp} depicts a webpage with globally distributed moiré patterns. $R_1$-$R_4$ are all capable of effectively removing the moiré patterns, but $R_4$ exhibits the best performance in correcting color deviation.
+With the introduction of sRGB pre-demoiréd features, RGISP is able to learn a device-dependent ISP and restore the original colors of the image effectively.